 Chief Ao Olofundeyi Olaitan is left to mourn: two aunts, Mamie Gamble of Albion, Michigan and Martha Newell of Buffalo, NY; two brothers, Robert David Clark of Buffalo, NY and Wesley Gamble of Michigan; two sisters, Delores Clark Lovelace of Lake Havasu, AZ and Mary Gamble of Michigan; god brother, Steven (Ray) Swinton of Lansing Michigan; along with a host of aunts, cousins family and friends from all over the world.

-To send flowers to Chief Ao Olofundeyi Olaitan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Chief Ao Olofundeyi Olaitan, please visit our floral store.